 If you've encountered anchovies on your Caesar salad or pizza, you might wonder what kind of fish it is.
 Anchovies are a small, shiny, silver/green fish of the Engraulis (Mediterranean and European) or Anchoa (North America) family.
 It is a saltwater forage fish.
-Anchovies are native to the Mediterranean and Black Sea and thus very popular in the local cuisine.
+Anchovies are native to the Mediterranean and the Black Sea and thus very popular in the local cuisine.
 Similar to herring, anchovies run in large schools.

 They eat plankton and newly hatched fish.
 Anchovies are, in turn, eaten by other fish, including halibut, shark, and salmon, as well as birds and marine mammals.
 Fishermen can use them as bait fish.
 They are found in temperate waters rather than cold or very warm seas.
 They school in brackish areas such as bays and estuaries where a river meets the sea.